About Estelle Asmodelle

 In 2000 I moved to Los Angeles and participated in numerous group shows and sold many larger canvas works.
 A few years later I returned to Sydney after living and working abroad for 9 years yet continued to exhibit in Los Angeles, in particular as a regular contributor at the Los Angeles Center For Digital Art (LACDA).

-From 2008 I started showing my work in solo exhibitions in Sydney, most notably at the Global Gallery, Gigi Gallery and several others.
-I also ran solo exhibitions in regional towns in country NSW, from Berrima to Scone, especially at Artemis Gallery.
-From 2010 I continued to show and sell work though group exhibitions, including shows with the Redfern Artist Group, of which I'm a member.
+From 2008 I started showing work in solo exhibitions in Sydney, most notably at the First Draft Gallery, Global Gallery, Gigi Gallery and several others.
+I also ran solo exhibitions in regional towns in the country NSW, from Berrima to Scone.
+During this period I also created digital works in conjunction with my physical canvas works.
+Since 2010 I have continued to show and sell work through group exhibitions, including shows with the Redfern Artist Group, of which I'm a member.

-Several of my abstract canvas works reside in private collections in Japan and Australia.
-While the larger body of the canvas work has been sold to private individuals, some businesses in Japan and the US have also purchased such work.
+Hundreds of large abstract canvas works of mine reside in private collections in Japan, the US, England, Germany, France and Australia.
+While the larger body of my canvas work has been sold to private individuals, many businesses in Japan and the US have also purchased artworks.

-In 2010 I published my first art book, "Transience," a collection of canvas work created over a period of 20 years, which is thematically ordered.
-In 2012 I provided images for a music video which won best music video in the Australia Music Video Awards 2012.
+In 2010 I published my first art book, ‘Transience,’ a collection of earlier canvas work created over a period of 20 years, which is thematically ordered.
+In 2021 a second book is planned, entitled, ‘Aesthetic in Abstraction,’ which is a retrospective of more recent large scale canvas works.